buglabs/bugswarm-js/javascript/README.md

 variety of [browsers](http://socket.io/#browser-support)

-The library is distributed by our [CDN](http://en.wikipedia.org/wiki/Content_delivery_network) and we really encourage you to use our CDN instead of linking it locally in your own application.
+The library is distributed by our [CDN](http://en.wikipedia.org/wiki/Content_delivery_network) and we really encourage you to use this version instead of linking it locally in your own application.

 ### Link the library in your web application